Turkish draughts: Rules

 Men move orthogonally forwards or sideways one square, capturing by means of a jump; they cannot move or capture backwards or diagonally.
 When a man reaches the back row, it promotes to a king.
 Kings can move any number of empty squares orthogonally forwards, backwards or sideways.
 A king captures by jumping over a single piece any number of empty squares away, landing on any open square beyond the captured piece along a straight line.

 If a jump is available it must be taken.
 If there is more than one way to jump, the one capturing the most number of pieces must be taken.
 If there is more than one way to capture the maximum number of pieces, the player may choose.
-Within a multicapture, turning 180 degrees between two captures is not allowed.
+Within a multicapture, a king is not allowed to turn 180 degrees between two captures.
 Pieces are removed from the board immediately after being jumped.
 There is no distinction between king and man during captures; each counts as a piece.

 A player wins if the opponent has no legal move, either because all his pieces are captured or he is completely blocked.
-A king versus single man also wins the game.
+Murray mentions a Dama variant where the king versus single man leads to the king's holder winning.
+He owes this rule to the Palestinian player, Hilmi Samara, but it is conventional among Dama players that a king versus a single man results in a draw.